 This means that any dog that’s considerably bigger than a small dog breed will be included.
 Here are the best big white dog breeds:

-These dogs are equipped with powerful legs and extraordinary athletic abilities.
-In other words, they can be explosive dogs and make great deterrent dogs.
+These dogs are equipped with powerful strong legs and extraordinary athletic abilities that make them perfectly suited for many roles.
+In other words, they can be explosive dogs and often are effective as a deterrent dog.

-Dogo Argentinos are alert by nature, meaning that they’re excellent guard dogs too.
-However, they were originally bred to help take down large game (boars and pumas).
+Dogo Argentinos are alert by nature, meaning that they’re excellent guard dogs who will take on their protection jobs with a serious attitude.
+However, they were originally bred to help take down large game, such as boars and pumas.

 Highlights: Confident, Alert, Eager

-The White Shepherd is a relatively new breed, only recently recognized by the United Kennel Club in 1999.
+The White Shepherd is a relatively new dog breed, only recently recognized by the United Kennel Club in 1999.
 They are essentially German Shepherds, but with a stunning white coat.
+As for temperament, the two are roughly the same.

 As with most shepherds, they’re excellent at herding and protecting.
 Both of which, are driven by their strong work ethics and high-energy levels.
-Swimming, fetch and running exercises work best with these dogs.
+Swimming, fetch, and running exercises are often the best workouts for these dogs.

-Though they have an affectionate side, they can be wary of unfamiliar people.
-In fact, it’s in their instincts to be alert with strangers.
+The elegant White Shepherd tends to have an affectionate side, but they will often be wary of unfamiliar people.
+In fact, it’s in their instincts to be cautious around strangers.
+This is why they’re highly regarded as first-class guard dogs.

 The Komondor is a truly powerful big white dog from Hungary.
-Their main job was to protect and guard the livestock of Hungarian farmers.
+Their main job was to protect and guard the livestock of Hungarian farmers in the rural regions.
+In addition, Komondors also served various roles around the farms.

-They have an interesting coat similar to that of the Puli – but less like dreadlocks and more like white chords of hair.
-For this reason, they’re one of the most recognizable dogs in the world.
+They have an interesting coat similar to that of the Puli.
+However, their coats are less like dreadlocks and more like white chords of hair.
+For this reason, they’re one of the most recognizable dogs.
+While they’re primarily white, Komondors can have other hues mixed in.

-Because of their independent nature, they can be difficult to train.
-These dogs are reserved for only the most experienced and confident dog owners.
+Thanks to their independent nature, the Komondor tends to be difficult to train.
+These dogs are meant for only the most experienced and confident dog owners.
+Their size and stubbornness is a combination that’s not ideal for most owners.

-Quiet and proud, the Central Asian Shepherd is a truly courageous shepherd with high territorial instincts.
-Though their origins aren’t clear, we know that they served as fearless guardians for centuries.
+Quiet and proud, the Central Asian Shepherd is a courageous shepherd with high territorial instincts.
+Though their origins aren’t clear (historians can’t seem to agree), we know that they served as fearless guardians for centuries.

-With an intense devotion to the pack, the Central Asian Shepherd will take down the largest of predators or die trying.
-There is no stopping these massive beasts.
+With an intense loyalty to the pack, the Central Asian Shepherd will take down the largest of predators or die trying.
+But with a 130-pound frame, few wild animals dare to take on a Central Asian.
+There’s no stopping these massive beasts.

-It’s speculated that these dogs were not strategically bred, rather evolved from natural selection over the course of 4 thousand years.
-Today, they’re mainly seen anywhere between China to Afghanistan.
+It’s speculated that these dogs were not purposely bred.
+Rather, the Central Asian may have evolved from natural selection over the course of 4 thousand years.
+Today, they can be found anywhere from China to Afghanistan.

 Highlights: Affectionate, Intelligent, Alert

 Rajapalayam dogs thrive best with one owner, and not necessarily with a big family.
-They’re very wary of strangers and can become hostile towards them.
-So, socialization is key for these dogs.
+They are very wary around strangers and can become hostile towards them.
+So, socialization is key for these dogs to thrive in the modern-day world.

 Did we miss any white dog breeds on our list?
 Whether they’re large, small or fluffy white dogs, let us know in the comments section below!